Sequential Competitive Facility Location: Exact and Approximate Algorithms: Bilevel Model and Single-level Reformulation

 \section{Bilevel Model and Single-level Reformulation}

 In sequential CFLP, two firms (a leader and a follower) deploy facilities to provide substitutable commodities to customers located in a set $I$ of nodes.
 In each node $i\in I$, there is $h_i$ portion of the total customer demand to patronize these facilities, i.e., $\displaystyle\sum_{i \in I}h_i = 1$.
 The leader and the follower may already have existing facilities in the market, denoted by sets $J^{\tinyl}$ and $J^{\tinyf}$ respectively, with $J^{\tinyl} \cap J^{\tinyf} = \varnothing$.
 The new facilities may be deployed in a set $J$ of candidate sites such that $J \cap (J^{\tinyl} \cup J^{\tinyf}) = \varnothing$.
-The competition follows a Stackelberg game \citep{von1934marktform}, in which the leader first locates $p$ facilities to maximize her market share while foreseeing that the follower will react and locate $r$ facilities in the remaining candidate sites to maximize his own market share, where $p+r \leq |J|$.
+The competition follows a Stackelberg game \citep{von1934marktform}, in which the leader first locates at most $p$ facilities to maximize the leader's market share while foreseeing that the follower will react and locate at most $r$ facilities in the remaining candidate sites to maximize the follower's market share, where $p+r \leq |J|$.
 Without loss of generality, we assume that two or more facilities do not co-locate at one candidate site, because mathematically we can always split a candidate site and the corresponding utilities if needed.